KR-HappyFace/KoDALLE/README.md

 ### Background

-- Training DALLE model from scratch demands paired dataset of images and captions.
-- OpenAI DALLE is trained with more than 250 million text-image pairs for the training.
+- Training DALLE model from scratch demands large size paired dataset of images and captions.
+For example, OpenAI DALLE is trained with more than 250 million text-image pairs for the training.
-- If the dataset isn’t large enough and is limited to specific domains, scarcity in number of vocabularies is inevitable.
+- If the dataset isn’t large enough and is limited to specific domains, scarcity in number of vocabularies in the trained DALLE model is inevitable.
 - Therefore, inferencing from such DALLE models could be problematic if the given sentence query is unconnected to the originally trained captions’ text dataset.

-### KoDALLE's Result on Fashion Dataset
+### KoDALLE's Result on Small Size Fashion Dataset

 **The team constructed Text to Fashion Design DALLE model in Korean language with less than 100k text-image pairs.**